mmiakashs/mmiakashs.github.io/research_projects.md

         **Outcome:** [IEEE Access 2017](http://ieeexplore.ieee.org/document/7933943/),[NSysS 2016](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7400696)

-      - ### Reduce Overfitting Problem in Deep Learning Models We are currently working with some evhttp://127.0.0.1:4000/research_projects/olutionary and meta-heuristic local search approaches to reduce the overfitting problem in deep learning problem, as till now most of the effective solution of overfitting problem is not guided approach.
+      - ### Reduce Overfitting Problem in Deep Learning Models We are currently working with some evolutionary and meta-heuristic local search approaches to reduce the overfitting problem in deep learning problem, as till now most of the effective solution of overfitting problem is not guided approach.
 Primarily, we are working in designing meta-heuristic dropout approach to reducing the overfitting problem.

         **Outcome:** [Work in Progress]